Axiomat-io/axiomat.io/content/foundation/_index.md

 date = 2024-02-01T13:18:51-06:00
 draft = true
 +++
-The Axiomat Foundation is the philanthropic division of Axiomat Computer Company.
+The Axiomat Foundation is the philanthropic arm of Axiomat Computer Company.
 Here the focus is on giving back to the community and helping those in need.
-The foundation is divided into three main areas: Education, Health, and Environment.
-Each area has its own team of volunteers and coordinators.
+The foundation's efforts are focused into three main areas: Education, Health, and Environment.
 The foundation is located in the heart of St Petersburg, Florida.

 ## Our Initiatives
 ### Cybersecurity Education Program